Gewerd-Strauss/DistractLess/README.md

 # DistractLess

-A small program meant to keep you focused by closing websites and programs matching different set of rules regarding their window/tab name and URL
+A small program meant to keep you focused by closing websites and programs matching different set of rules regarding their window/tab name and URL.

 Manual version 1.3